decentraland/adr/content/ADR-145-pick-realm-v2.md

 ## Context, Reach & Prioritization

-The realm-picking algorithm utilizes a predefined set of rules called `variants` to dynamically switch to the optimal approach based on the platform context through configuration files.
-However, it has been identified that this algorithm lacks certain capabilities to address potential contexts that Decentraland may encounter.
-To enhance the selection algorithm, the following improvements are intended:

-- Addition of new rules:
+The [realm-picking algorithm currently in use](https://adr.decentraland.org/adr/ADR-86) has the ability to manually add or remove rules, allowing for dynamic adjustments during runtime based on the platform context.
+However, going forward, the algorithm will be enhanced with a predefined set of rules that are specifically designed to address expected contexts such as events or performance degradation.
+These predefined rules will be configured and managed by the Foundation.

+Some examples of the new rules that may be added to the algorithm include:

-  - Overloaded Catalyst: Servers with CPU or memory usage exceeding 90%, or reaching maximum user capacity, will be excluded from selection.
+- Overloaded Catalyst: This rule will filter out nodes with CPU or memory usage exceeding 90% or reaching maximum user capacity, ensuring efficient workload distribution.
-  - Catalyst Version: Nodes with a version lower than the minimum required version (_as specified in the configuration_) will be excluded from selection.
-This will allow us to set minimum required version for each service running within a Catalyst.
+- Catalyst Version: This rule will allow the Foundation to specify the minimum required version of the Catalyst service to be eligible for realm picking, ensuring compatibility and optimal performance.
-  - Catalyst Force: Possibility to forcibly select a Catalyst.
+- Catalyst Force: This rule will enable the Foundation to direct the workload to a specific Catalyst, facilitating targeted resource allocation.

-- Creation of multiple default rule sets (known as _variants_) that can be easily switched to use different techniques for realm picking.
-- Relocating the algorithm to the server-side to accommodate multiple client implementations without losing any capabilities.
+In addition, multiple default rule sets will be created, making it easy to switch between different techniques for realm picking based on the current context of the platform.
+Furthermore, the algorithm will be relocated to the server-side to accommodate multiple client implementations while retaining its full capabilities.

 ## Solution Space Exploration